armory/docs/content/en/cd-as-a-service/tasks/iam/create-role.md

 ## SSO roles

-If your organization uses SSO with CD-as-a-Service, you must create your roles using the same names as your SSO roles.
-For example, your company has the following roles defined in its SSO provider:
+If your organization uses SSO with CD-as-a-Service, you must create your roles using the same names as your SSO groups.
+For example, your company has the following groups defined in its SSO provider:

 1. Engineering-Lead
 1. Engineering-Deployment
-1. Engineering-Core
-1. Engineering-Intern

-You want to use the Engineering-Deployment and Engineering-Lead roles in CD-as-a-Service, so you need to create roles for those SSO roles.
+You want to use those groups in CD-as-a-Service, so you need to create roles for those SSO groups.
 In the following example, `Engineering-Lead` has a Tenant Admin role and `Engineering-Deployment` has a deployment role.

 {{< prism lang="yaml" line-numbers="true" line="" >}}
 roles: